Terradue/dcs-insar-roipac/README.md

 ROI_PAC is installed using yum.
 It is a package available on the sandbox software repository.

-> Comply with the ROI\_PAC license by registering and getting your own copy of ROI_PAC
+> ROI_pac is copyrighted software that requires a license.
+Licenses are available at no charge for non-commercial use from [Open Channel Foundation](http://www.openchannelfoundation.org/projects/ROI_PAC).
+Comply with the ROI\_PAC license by registering and getting a copy of ROI_PAC.

 ```
 sudo yum install roi_pac.x86_64